winniec228/Business-Analytics-Nanodegree-Project/README.md

 #### * Project 2: [Query a Digital Music Store Database](https://github.com/winniec228/Business-Analytics-Nanodegree-Project/blob/master/SQL_Digital%20Music%20Store%20Database.pdf)
   [SQL queries for the project](https://github.com/winniec228/Business-Analytics-Nanodegree-Project/blob/master/Project_queries.txt)

-In this project, I queried a digital music store database to answer more complex business questions.
-I combined data tables with SQL Joins.
-I aggregated data in SQL including COUNT, SUM, MIN, and  MAX also writing CASE and DATE functions and utilizing Subquries.
+In this project, I queried a digital music store database to answer more complex business questions by performing

+     • Basic SQL commands including SELECT,FROM, WHERE, and corresponding logical operators(LIKE, IN, NOT, AND & BETWEEN and OR)
+     • Combining data tables using SQL joins
+     • Aggregating data in SQL including COUNT, SUM, MIN, MAX and AVERAGE
+     • Writing WHERE, GROUP BY, DISTINCT and HAVING
+     • Utilizing CASE and DATE functions as well as CONCAT, CAST and COALESCE
+     • Using Subquries

 ### [Data Visualization]
 Learn to apply design and visualization principles to create impactful data visualizations, build data dashboards, and tell stories with data.